RamitSarker29/Leetcode/0074-search-a-2d-matrix/README.md

 7
 ```

-Compare:
+Since:

 ```text
 7 > 3
 ```

-So:
+we update:

 ```text
 row = 0
 high = -1
 ```

-The loop ends.
+The row search ends.

-We found:
+We have:

 ```text
 row = 0